-However, before we get to our Bratislava itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Bratislava itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

 Now that you’re prepared for your trip, let’s delve into what the best things to do in Bratislava are and how you can go about tackling Bratislava in 1 day.

 Recommendation: A nice way to see all of the main attractions in a short amount of time is on a sightseeing bus tour.
 This tour takes you through the Old Town gates to the Medieval castle, and along the way you pass beautiful churches, fountains, and gardens.